Much of my professional work involves software development, most of which is

 and part-of-speech tagging.
 At a more abstract level, ULAPI is a morphological analysis

-and synthesis engine with tons of practical applications, and currently available in about a dozen languages.
+and synthesis engine with many practical applications, and currently available in about a dozen languages.

 revised graduation requirements went into effect 2010).